AltaPay/plugin-shopify/README.md

 ## Installation

-The whole installation and configuration process is described in our [integration manual](https://documentation.altapay.com/Content/Plugins/Shopify/1%20Shopify%20Overview.htm).
+The whole installation and configuration process is described in our [docs](https://github.com/AltaPay/plugin-shopify/wiki).

 ## Change log